Homage gave many seniors and their families peace of mind...

-Homage Care Professionals are individuals passionate and dedicated in caring for seniors and families in need.
-100% local, they are licensed nurses and trained caregivers who have experience in caregiving, from all walks of life.
+Homage Care Professionals are individuals who are passionate and dedicated to caring for seniors and families in need.
+100% local, they are licensed nurses and trained caregivers who have caregiving experience, from all walks of life.

 I have 2 care recipients in my home.
-Can one Homage Care Professional care for both?
+Can a single Homage Care Professional care for both?

 To ensure every individual who engages our services receives undivided attention and care, each care recipient would be matched to a dedicated Care Professional who fits their needs and preference.

 If there are 2 care recipients residing in the same home who needs care in the same period, 2 Homage Care Professionals would be present to care for each recipient respectively.

 Recover motor and speech functions while minimising the risk of secondary stroke with professional home caregiving and rehabilitation services.

 Our Care Professionals understand the physical and cognitive challenges people with Parkinson’s face.

 Homage has the expertise to train Care Pros so they can provide the best cancer care.

 Accompany you to medical appointments and home safely.

 Help with mobility and personal care needs while you recover your strength and health from your recent hospital stay.